¡Welcome!

 Wildlife Rescue Sanctuary

-Wildlife volunteers who come to NATUWA join our team to help put together a daily routine about caring for the animals.
-The performance includes feeding monkeys, jaguars, tapirs, macaws, sloths, and many more.
-In addition, participate in the animal rehabilitation and rescue process.
+Wildlife volunteers who come to NATUWA join our team to help with the daily routine of caring for the animals.
+Volunteers actively participate in various tasks, including feeding monkeys, jaguars, tapirs, macaws, sloths, and many other species.
+Additionally, volunteers take part in the animal rehabilitation and rescue process.

-Carry out maintenance work in enclosures and environmental enrichment activities to provide well-being to the animals we permanently house in the compartments.
+They also carry out maintenance work in enclosures and conduct environmental enrichment activities to enhance the well-being of the animals permanently housed within the compartments.

-Tasks are carried out under the direction of a veterinarian, biologist, the center director, and professional NATUWA staff’s operation.
+All tasks are carried out under the guidance of veterinarians, biologists, the center director, and other professional NATUWA staff.

 The tapir in NATUWA Costa Rica